Tamunoseimiebi/wordpress/README.md

-This guide outlines the steps to install a secured WordPress website on Ubuntu 22.04.
+This guide outlines the steps to install a secure WordPress website on Ubuntu 22.04.
 This README consists of two major sections:

 1. Setting up and configuring a secure Ubuntu 22.04 instance.